 Rob: Cool.
 Thank you, Mark.
 As Mark mentioned, there’s a lot to look at and I consider myself a fairly technically savvy person.

-All of this is to say that, with a redesign of this magnitude, it was a pretty large one, there’s a lot of moving pieces, a ton of moving pieces.
-It took several months to really, to get it off the ground. and so while we’re doing that, of course, UX was thoroughly thought out.
+All of this is to say that, with a redesign of this magnitude, it was a large one, there’s a lot of moving pieces, a ton of moving pieces.
+It took several months to really to get it off the ground. and so while we’re doing that, UX was thoroughly thought out.
 We validated what we believed was a good user experience using fairly modern techniques, like card sorting and others.

-We thought mobile-first of course, we already knew, I knew, and was very clear about the fact that, almost 90% of our traffic comes from a mobile device.
-Our target demographic are the young people of America from 13 to 24.
+We thought mobile-first, of course, we already knew, I knew, and was very clear about the fact that almost 90% of our traffic comes from a mobile device.
+Our target demographic is the young people of America from 13 to 24.
 Where are they?
 They’re on mobile.
-But performance, and I hate to even say this now, looking back on it, it was never even considered.
-It wasn’t even something I thought of it wasn’t something we even brought to the table.
-And did I know do I know that speed matters?
-Speed, just the broad sense, like you want a fast website.
+But performance, and I hate to even say this now, looking back on it, was never even considered.
+It wasn’t even something I thought of. it wasn’t something we even brought to the table.
+And did I know that speed matters?
+Speed just the broad sense, like you want a fast website.
 Do I know that speed matters?
 Did I know then?
-Yes, of course, but the need for a modern updated website, it really put blinders on me as far as speed went.
+Yes, of course, but the need for a modern, updated website really put blinders on me regarding speed.

-And I mentioned all of this to bring up a point that I think is important to highlight here.
-And that is, the balance between managing content and design and UX and all of the tangible stuff that people can see, and we as digital marketers, need to do our jobs.
+And I mentioned all of this to highlight a point that I think is important.
+And that is the balance between managing content and design and UX and all of the tangible stuff that people can see, and we, as digital marketers, need to do our jobs.
 And then how all of that stuff affects your performance.

-Because it’s a new site, we start paying closer attention to things like page load speed, in a system that we utilize here, New Relic.
-Mark, will get into that system a little bit later, but I’m looking at things like, all right, how much traffic are we driving?
+Because it’s a new site, we start paying closer attention to things like page load speed in a system that we utilize here, New Relic.
+Mark, will get into that system later, but I’m looking at things like, all right, how much traffic are we driving?
 Are they engaging with the website?

 But then also, really starting to focus on a very basic metric.
 Page load speed.
 And I see that we are averaging 10 seconds per page load.
 I knew enough to know that wasn’t good.
-I panicked a little bit to be very frank with you guys.
-And I emailed Mark and company right away and said, we have to address this, what can we do?
+I panicked a little bit, to be frank with you guys.
+And I emailed Mark and company right away and said we have to address this.
+What can we do?
 And Mark came back, as you can probably tell, he knows his stuff, with a laundry list of improvements.
-And some of the things on that laundry list, we were able to manage in house.
-Things like minification of CSS and JS, optimizing image size and resolution.
-Again, even for someone like me, that is, like I said, on the fairly technical side, the rest of what he was suggesting was just, in, I’ll call it the performance or performance design weeds.
+And some of the things on that laundry list we managed in-house.
+Things like minification of CSS and JS and optimizing image size and resolution.
+Again, even for someone like me, on the fairly technical side, the rest of what he was suggesting was just, in, I’ll call it, the performance or performance design weeds.

 It was a lot.
-And so we honestly said, Mark, all right, let’s go and set them to the task.
-And here, I’ll pass it back as this is exactly what I did in real life.
+And so we said, Mark, let’s go and set them to the task.
+And here, I’ll pass it back, as this is exactly what I did in real life.
 I was like, all right, cool, hear you, appreciate all of that.
-Now can you please go and implement, and make us better?
+Can you please go and implement and make us better?
 And so I’ll pass it back to him to talk about what those things were that he suggested and what he’s implementing.

 Mark: Yeah. we started out looking at what was affecting performance.
 And we tend to think about these things a lot of times as the backend and the front end.
-When we think about the backend, it’s really the services and the application layer and the database and the CMS.
+When we think about the backend, it’s the services, the application layer, the database, and the CMS.

-One was within the markup and the styles and the scripts themselves, trying to reduce some of that to bring down page weight.
-And then to optimize the asset files that were in use.
+One was within the markup, the styles, and the scripts themselves, trying to reduce some of that to bring down page weight.
+And then optimize the asset files that were in use.
 Some of the content was problematic.
 All of the images on the page were initially loading along with the page, we weren’t doing lazing loading yet.

 So we worked on that, and we knew that was an opportunity.
 And then as the image and the media were not always as optimized as they could be.
 So we spent some time there.
 And then the CDN was an area in particular where a lot of opportunity presented itself because of some of the tools that were available.

-So we had some specific challenges that we faced in taking a look at the performance for Truth. it, wasn’t a key consideration, as Rob had mentioned, during design and development.
+So we had some specific challenges that we faced in taking a look at the performance for Truth.
+It wasn’t a key consideration during design and development, as Rob had mentioned.
 And we were really looking at the testing and auditing post-launch, plus we had it in a lot of cases, particularly recently, fast turnaround times for campaign work.
-So we didn’t have a lot of time to spend on the, on the performance and specific to some of the development challenges, as Rob mentioned, a lot of the design is very image-rich and aimed at a younger audience, so it’s flashy.
+So we didn’t have a lot of time to spend on the performance and specific to some of the development challenges.
+As Rob mentioned, a lot of the design is very image-rich and aimed at a younger audience, so it’s flashy.
 It’s cool, but it has a lot of imagery to contend with.
 We also have these limitations within Drupal that we have to contend with for the templates.